shailen/ng-darrrt-codelab/docs/step-1.md

 #### pubspec.yaml

-To see the raw source for this file, click the **Source** tab at the bottom of the edit view.
 The `pubspec.yaml` file in the project root gives information about this app and the packages it depends on.
 In particular, the dependency on **angular** gives the Dart tools